• Skip to primary navigation

 Timelines

-You want it done and you want it done like yesterday.
+You want to sell your UAE business and you want it done yesterday.
 If only life were that simple!

 The answer to the timeline question is: be prepared to spend up to 6 months on this process.
 It may be less or it may be more.
 It depends on a number of factors including: